How Many Hours Is 9am to 11pm

 Mistake 1: Forgetting to Add 12 for PM Times

 One of the most common errors is treating 11pm as "11" in a straight subtraction from 9, yielding 2 hours.
-Which means this happens when people forget that 11pm is actually 23 on the 24-hour clock.
+This happens when people forget that 11pm is actually 23 on the 24-hour clock.
 The pm designation adds 12 hours to the number, so 11pm = 11 + 12 = 23.

 Mistake 2: Counting the Starting Hour as a Full Hour

 Some people count 9am as the first hour and 11pm as the last hour but forget that the interval from 9am to 10am is the first hour, not the hour of 9am itself.
-Proper interval counting measures the gap between the two times, not the positions on the clock Which is the point..
+Proper interval counting measures the gap between the two times, not the positions on the clock Not complicated — just consistent..

 Practical Tips for Avoiding the Same Pitfalls